- Ang Lee

 - Suraj Sharma, Irrfan Khan, Adil Hussain, Rafe Spall, Gerard Depardieu, Tabu

 - 127 min.

 - Release Date

-In Ang Lee’s Life of Pi, a marriage between spiritual faith and the wonder for the natural world offers audiences a reflective parable for religious understanding and even the very nature of storytelling.
-The harrowing tale involves an Indian boy and a Bengal tiger on a lifeboat in the Pacific for several months, and as they battle each other for territorial superiority, the human and animal begin to understand each other.
-Through their exchange, the screenplay by David Magee, based on Yann Martel’s 2001 novel, meditates on how as individuals we see the world as we choose to see it—whether that be the emotions we observe in animal behavior, the meanings we project onto events in our lives, or how we amplify our experiences for effect.
-Through the course of the film, we take part in a beautiful world view rich with visual spectacles and a spiritual epiphany that even the most devout cynics will cherish.
+In Ang Lee’s Life of Pi, a marriage between spiritual faith and the wonder of the natural world offers audiences a reflective parable for religious understanding and even the very nature of storytelling.
+The harrowing tale involves an Indian boy and a Bengal tiger on a lifeboat in the Pacific for several months, and as they battle each other for territorial superiority, the human and the animal begin to understand each other.
+Through their exchange, the screenplay by David Magee, based on Yann Martel’s 2001 novel, meditates on how as individuals, we see the world as we choose to see it—whether that be the emotions we observe in animal behavior, the meanings we project onto events in our lives, or how we amplify our experiences for effect.
+Through the course of the film, we take part in a beautiful worldview, rich with visual spectacles and a spiritual epiphany that even the most devout cynics will cherish.